 What’s on this Christmas in Malta

-It may be mild in comparison to ‘up North’ but in Malta, by evening, temps start to chill and we’re lighting fires (or turning on those portable gas heaters!), cracking open a bottle, and filling houses with the aroma of mulled wine and making merry.
+It may be mild in comparison to ‘up North’ but in Malta, by evening, temps start to chill with all the rain we’ve had since the start of December; we’re now lighting fires (or turning on those portable gas heaters!), cracking open a bottle, and filling houses with the aroma of mulled wine and making merry.
 Our winter traditions mirror the British, with a touch of the Italian – the Christmas tree, turkey, and trimmings and trappings are as visible in Malta as in any northern climate though we add Italian panettoni and liquors.
 With Malta so international these days, anything goes.
-I’ve noticed fewer climbing santas this year.
+I’ve noticed fewer climbing santas this year and most street decorations have only just arrived (weather probably the cause of their delay).
 So perhaps that particular ‘tradition’ is on the wane.

-It’s time to start thinking of entertaining in and entertainment out.
+It’s time however to start thinking of entertaining in and entertainment out.
 Here again, Malta does us proud at Christmas time.
-See our What’s On listings for more than enough to keep you and yours busy, but here’s a resume’ of what’s in store…and if you’re an event organiser, you can list for free using our quick, online form.
+See our What’s On listings for more than enough to keep you and yours busy, but here’s a resume’ of what’s in store…and if you’re an event organiser, please do list your event here using our quick, online form.

 All festive season long, Valletta has a host of open-air, public events running.
-Our Christmas in the City listing has the programme in full.
+Shopping centres like Bay Street, St Julian’s – with its ice rink; The Point at Tigne’ – with Santa’s Workshop and Christmas ‘village’ in the pjazza; and the Valletta Waterfront all have special events so check their websites.
 Further away, in the regions, we find parallel events such as Christmas in Mellieha.

-Christmas is also Panto season, and this year, we get a full-on, not-to-miss MADC panto at the MFCC tent in the Wizard of Oz (I’ve had a sneak preview of the costumes in the making, and can say they are awesome).
-Meanwhile, there’s an equally extravagant twist on Snow White – The Curse of Snow White – devised by the Masquerade theatre school running at the Teatru Manoel, Valletta.
-Both productions run well into January.
-Be quick if you want tickets though as both are hot sellers.
+Christmas is also Panto season, and this year, we get a full-on, not-to-miss MADC panto at the MFCC tent.
+Ta’ Qali, which this year is ‘Rapunzelstiltskin‘.
+Meanwhile, there’s an equally extravagant twist on ‘Little Red Riding Hood – and you know who‘ devised by the Masquerade theatre school and running at the Teatru Manoel, Valletta.
+Both productions run into the first week of January.
+Be quick if you want tickets though as panto sells well here.